 - What occurred before the cat exhibited symptoms

 You can start observing the cat and collecting information, but given that diagnosing is complex, it is better to bring your pet to the vet.
 The doctor will ask for a medical history as well as the daily lifestyle of the cat which you have already noted.

 The systemic exam that the vet will perform may include tests that may not even seem related to breathing, such as blood or urine analysis and biochemical profiles.
 These tests will show if the cat’s organs are functioning normally.
 The vet will also listen to the chest using a stethoscope for evidence of heart murmurs or fluid in the lungs.

 After narrowing down the potential causes, your veterinarian may request imaging of your cat’s chest area via x-ray or ultrasound.
 The images will show if the heart is enlarged or if the lungs appear normal.
 This will also show if there is fluid build-up, foreign objects, potential tumors or masses that may cause the breathing disorder.

 An electrocardiogram for the heart will determine if it is properly functioning.
 An endoscope may be used to inspect the air passages.
 If there is evidence of fluid in the chest, it will be drawn off using a needle.

 When Your Kitty Is Back Home

-After your cat is treated at the vet, don’t expect it to be 100% right away.
-Allow for proper recovery by giving their medication and reducing the activity level of the cat.
+After your cat is treated at the vet, don’t expect it to be 100% better right away.
+Allow for proper recovery by giving them their medication, and reducing the activity level of the cat.

-In the end, there is nothing that we can do as good parents but provide a healthy environment and a happy lifestyle for our cats and just hope for the best.
-But if you are to just take a small thing away from this article, cats do not pant like dogs, and if he is open mouth breathing, it is always an emergency.
+In the end, there is nothing that we can do as good pet parents but provide a healthy environment and a happy lifestyle for our cats, and hope for the best.
+If you can take just one small piece of knowledge away from this article, just remember- cats do not pant like dogs, and if your cat is open mouth breathing, it is always an emergency.